thunderbird89/esf/stories/story-adrenaline.md

 > "Copy that, Doc.
 But we need to move—more could be inbound."

-### Alien Doctors, Stunned into Action
+### The Crash

 The alien medical teams finally snapped out of their collective stupor.
-The Xenari, Seraphyn, and Kryllian physicians, once paralyzed by disbelief, now rushed forward with medkits and scanners.
+Xenari, Seraphyn, and Kryllian physicians rushed forward with medkits and scanners, their movements urgent but uncertain.

-Vireen Taa'Sho-Vel led the charge.
+Vireen Taa'Sho-Vel approached Carter first, her bioluminescent markings flickering erratically—the Xenari equivalent of complete bewilderment.
+The humans should have been dead, or at least unconscious.
+Instead, they stood there dripping blood and making conversation, but something was changing.
+The razor-sharp alertness was fading, replaced by a strange, hollow-eyed exhaustion.

-Her bioluminescent markings pulsed erratically, the Xenari equivalent of complete and utter bewilderment.
-She had never seen anything like this.
+> "Medical intervention is required immediately,"

-The humans should have been dead.
+she said, her voice tight with scientific confusion.

-By all biological reasoning, they should not have been standing, let alone cracking jokes as they dripped blood onto the floor.
+Carter nodded absently, still riding the chemical high but starting to feel the crash.

-> "You require immediate medical intervention,"
+> "Yeah... yeah, that tracks.
+Feeling it now."

-she declared, her voice warbling in disbelief as she tried to process what she had just witnessed.
+He swayed slightly, pupils still dilated but the razor focus dissolving into exhaustion.
+The adrenaline was abandoning his system like a retreating army.

-> "Roger that.
-We're mobile, just patched with what we had on hand."
+Dr. Patel limped over, supported by a bewildered Kryllian medic.
+His knee had swollen to twice its normal size.

-Carter assessed his wounds with military efficiency, then winced when the motion sent a jolt up his side.
+> "Huh.
+That's... definitely broken something."

-> "Scratch that—need some real medical attention.
-Lead the way, Doc."
+He sounded almost surprised by his own injuries, like he was discovering them for the first time.

-A Kryllian medic, his squat form bustling with urgency, moved to support Dr. Marcus Patel, who was limping—his knee swollen and dark with internal bleeding from when he had used it to snap a terrorist's skull open.
+The Kryllian's plates clicked nervously.

-> "By the Founders, how are you still mobile?!"
+> "Your structural integrity should have failed completely.
+How are you conscious?"

-the Kryllian blurted.
+Patel blinked slowly, as if the question was coming from very far away.

-Patel gritted his teeth.
+> "Good question.
+Ask me again in an hour."

 > "Pain is just information.
 I'll process it later."